dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/git_blame.md

 # Git Blame

-HBuilderX 4.0+ supports the Git Blame feature, which does not rely on TortoiseGit and is enabled by default after installing the Git plugin.
+HBuilderX 4.0+ supports Git Blame feature, which is enabled by default after installing the Git plugin.
+The Git plugin utilizes the external Git tool, so it requires the installation of the command line tool for [Git](https://git-scm.com/).

 The Git Blame feature provides a convenient way for users to quickly view the last commit information of a specific line of code in a Git project, including the commit time, author, email, and commit message.
 It also allows for version comparison.
 ### Basic Usage